What is Visable Learning?

 Visable is the name of our training facility, community hub and enterprise nerve centre.

-It is, quite simply, a shop and cafe on the High Street in Worthing providing bespoke real-life work opportunities for people with learning difficulties based on what they WANT to do, and ensures their community ‘customers’ are fully included and involved in this process.
+It is a media cafe on the High Street – and other sites around Worthing – providing bespoke real-life work opportunities for people with learning difficulties based on what they WANT to do, and ensures their community ‘customers’ are fully included and involved in this process.

 How It Started